srijanshukla18/alpha/QUICKSTART.md

 Enable the specific model (Anthropic/Nova) in Bedrock → Model access; ensure your principal has `bedrock:InvokeModel`.

 ### "No CloudTrail events found"
 The role may have no recent activity.
-Try `--usage-days 1`, or use judge mode.
+Try `--usage-days 1`, or use mock mode.

 ### "Exit code 2 (risky)"
 Bedrock estimated >10% break probability.
 Review: